charliecalvert/CloudNotes/Assignments/Docker/GitIgnoreTestDockerMicro.md

 ## Images

+Just starting out, still working inside **qux**, just checking to see if I can set up some calls that do something with Git.

+![Docker Composer Git Qux Test][dcqt]

 Here is what it looks like once I have System Environment hooked up to Main and able to call **getBranches** but before I start using React.
 In other words, these are just raw calls to **fetch** with the output displayed in PRE elements.

 ![System Environent GetBranches][dcgis]